 How does it work?

-- Each lesson lasts approx 10-15mins, you can take as long or short as you like
+- You can take as long or short as you like (there are no time limits and you can start anytime)

 I was unsure of this at first, however, learning on your time, in a fun way, works for me!

-One of the world’s leading service designers, Thomas Cornwall helps Fortune 500 brands such as Amazon, Samsung, fast-growing start-ups and even governments build award winning services and great customer experiences.
+One of the world’s leading service designers, Thomas Cornwall solves Service Design problems for Fortune 500 brands such as Amazon, Samsung, fast-growing start-ups and even governments.

-Thomas heads up Service Design at Rainmaker, helping industry leaders design, launch and scale their future.
+Thomas heads up Service Design at Growth Partners, helping industry leaders design, launch and scale their future.

-The foundation for their growth is a unique combination of strategic advice and sleeves-rolled-up practical support.
-Rainmaker works with global clients such as Amazon, Xerox, the NHS, Credit Suisse and the British Government.
+The foundation for growth is a unique combination of strategic advice and sleeves-rolled-up practical support.
+The Growth Partners team has worked with global clients such as Amazon, Xerox, the NHS, Credit Suisse and the British Government.

 Get opinions from peers world-wide